4 FULL DAYS – 2nd November 2018, 18th January, 22nd March & 14th June 2019

 Saira Sawtell has been teaching for 20 years.
 She trained as a secondary English teacher, teaching in secondary schools from Year 7 to ‘A’ level.
 Saira achieved Advanced Skills Teacher status, was Head of English in a large secondary and then moved into Senior Leadership.
 In 2016, Saira became Leader of Learning, Assessment and CPD for Westfield Arts College.
 She believes that middle leaders are the powerhouse in schools as they have the capacity to fuel school improvement and pupil progress.

-Now in her third year as Deputy Head of Yewstock School, Gill Howard has previously worked in mainstream secondary in a variety of roles, including SENCO, specialist teacher and setting up a base for excluded students.
+Gill Howard, Acting Head at Yewstock, has previously worked in mainstream secondary in a variety of roles, including SENCO, specialist teacher and setting up a base for excluded students.
 She has worked across primary and secondary schools as an advisor for Dorset SENSS.
-Gill has a special interest in developing pedagogy and leadership as a focus for getting the best out of teams.
+Gill has a special interest in developing pedagogy and leadership as a focus for getting the best out of teams. and their pupils.

 Cost: £1050 (DfE funded places available for Category 5 and 6 areas)